AbhayTr/AbhayTr/README.md

 ### I am Abhay Tripathi

 I am a B.Tech First Year student.
 I am a technology enthusiast and love making apps and modules to solve real world day-to-day problems as an hobby.
+I also like to create small games as an hobby.

 I would like to welcome you to my github projects.
 I hope you find them interesting.
 Happy project surfing!